cehberlin/photobooth/ReadMe.md

 http://www.ceh-photo.de

 This is a modular photobooth software written in Python using pygame, which is suppose to run on a Linux computer (I have used a Raspberry Pi 3) and controls a camera with GPhoto2 interface.
 I have tested and used it with two Nikon DSLRs (D5100, D7100).
 Adapating the software to other cameras like Canon cameras should not be a big problem due to the modular code structure.
 It was developed for my own wedding party and was a great fun and resulted in unforgetable photos.
+However, due to its great success the machine has been further developed and tweaked and also was further used on two more weddings and two birthday parties.

 # Features
 - Display Live Preview (automatically enabling, disabling autofocus)